jneimantokbox/screen-sharing-acc-pack/android/README.md

 | `ScreenSharingBar`   | Initializes the screensharing toolbar and its UI controls. |
 | `ScreenPublisher`   | Provides TokBox support for displaying shared screen content. |

+The screensharing toolbar appears when you call `start()`.
+You can customize the `ScreenSharingBar` by overriding the `ScreenSharingBar` and `ScreenSharingBarListener` classes, or by directly modifying them.
+Note that this ScreenSharing library allows you to share the app screen but doesn't allow you to share the device screen.

 ###  Screensharing Accelerator Pack

 The `ScreenSharingFragment` class is the backbone of the screensharing features for the app.
 It serves as a controller for the screensharing UI widget and initializes such functionality as stroke color and scrolling features.
 It uses the [`android.media.projection.MediaProjection`](http://developer.android.com/reference/android/media/projection/MediaProjection.html), supported on Android Lollipop, and provides the projection callbacks needed for screensharing.

-This class, which inherits from the [`android.support.v4.app.Fragment`](http://developer.android.com/intl/es/reference/android/support/v4/app/Fragment.html) class, sets up the screensharing UI views and events, sets up session listeners, and defines a listener interface that is implemented in the app that uses the library.
+This class, which inherits from the [`android.support.v4.app.Fragment`](http://developer.android.com/intl/es/reference/android/support/v4/app/Fragment.html) class and is implemented in the app using the library, sets up the screensharing UI views and events, sets up session listeners, and defines a listener interface.

 ```java
 public class ScreenSharingFragment